bitebroadcast/dhd-control-api/README.md

 ### _**Warning:** This library is still under active development and not yet ready for production use.
 The API is subject to change._

 This TypeScript library provides a type-safe interface to DHD audio cores via the new [DHD Control API](https://developer.dhd.audio/docs/API/control-api/), supported in firmware version 10.3 and above.
+Before using this library, please read the [API usage disclaimer](https://developer.dhd.audio/docs/api/license-agreement/) in the DHD developer documentation.

+Please refer to the [official documentation](https://developer.dhd.audio/docs/API/control-api/) for more information on the API.

 ## Installation